sunilgiri7/Forecast-app/README.md

 # Forecast-app

-### This web app is developed with streamlit and prophet
+## This web app is developed with streamlit and prophet
-here is the application link: https://sunilgiri7-forecast-app-forecastapp-jgzz7s.streamlit.app/
+Front end application to forecast your data: [Application Link](https://sunilgiri7-forecast-app-forecastapp-jgzz7s.streamlit.app/)

-## 1. Configure the model settings
+### 1. Configure the model settings
 Once loaded the data, the app allow the configuration of multiple parameters:

 Horizon: the time in future to forecast.
 It is expressed in days.